-Because this recipe only uses the broccoli florets, it’s super light—for a sauce that’s a little bit heftier, throw in some stems.
+Because this recipe only uses the broccoli florets, it’s super light.
+If you want to make a sauce that’s a bit heftier, throw in some of the stems.

-Cruciferous veggies are where it’s at if you want healthy, glowing, younger-looking skin—(think broccoli, cauliflower, kale, brussels sprouts, bok choy, cabbage and arugula, to name a few).
-They have sulfur-containing compounds which keep your skin dewy and clear + helps your body detoxify.
+Cruciferous veggies are where it’s at if you want healthy, glowing, younger-looking skin.
+Think broccoli, cauliflower, kale, brussels sprouts, bok choy, cabbage, and arugula, to name a few.
+They have sulfur-containing compounds, which keep your skin dewy and clear and helps your body detoxify.

 2-3 cups broccoli florets

 ¼ cup hemp seeds (or walnuts, pine nuts, etc)

 Filtered water to thin

 Vegan parmesan cheese, for serving

 Bring a large pot of water to a boil then add the broccoli.
 Cook, stirring occasionally, until bright green and slightly tender, for around 5 minutes.
 Transfer to a food processor, but keep the water boiling.

 Add the pasta to the pot and cook according to the package instructions.
 When it’s done, drain and cover it.
 Set aside and reserve the pasta cooking water for later.